liferay-search/liferay-docs/en/developer/reference/articles/02-java-apis.markdown

 ## JavaScript and CSS

-[**Lexicon**](https://liferay.design/lexicon/): A system for building applications in and outside of @product@, designed to be fluid and extensible, as well as provide a consistent and documented API.
+[**Lexicon**](https://liferay.design/lexicon/): A system for building applications in and outside of @sharepoint@, designed to be fluid and extensible, as well as provide a consistent and documented API.

 [**Clay**](https://clayui.com/): The web implementation of Lexicon.

-[**Bootstrap**](http://getbootstrap.com/): The base CSS library onto which Lexicon is built. @product@ uses Bootstrap natively and all of its CSS classes and JavaScript features are available within portlets, templates, and themes.
+[**Bootstrap**](http://getbootstrap.com/): The base CSS library onto which Lexicon is built. @sharepoint@ uses Bootstrap natively and all of its CSS classes and JavaScript features are available within portlets, templates, and themes.

 [**AlloyUI**](http://alloyui.com): AlloyUI and all of its JavaScript APIs are